Introduction to graph theory and basic algorithms: -connectivity

-Let's proof, that the graph $G$ is a graph with $\k$-vertex connectivity, $\l$-edge connectivity and minimal degree $d$.
+Let's prove, that the graph $G$ is a graph with $\k$-vertex connectivity, $\l$-edge connectivity and minimum degree $d$.

 \begin{enumerate} \item Since $\k\leq\l<d+1$, there exists unmarked vertex, that remains the same as for complete graph $K_{d+1}$.
-Hence the minimum degree of graph $G$ equals $d$. \item Let's proof that the collection of paths between any two vertices of the graph $G$ is $\k$-vertex and $\l$-edge independent.
-If these vertices belong to the same complete sub-graph $K_{d+1}$ then the condition holds from the statement~\ref{st:kdp1}.
-If considered vertices belong to the different complete sub-graphs $K_{d+1}$ then let's consider following paths: first vertex, any marked vertex from the same sub-graph, adjacent marked vertex from the second sub-graph and the second vertex.
+Hence the minimum degree of graph $G$ equals $d$. \item Let's prove that the collection of paths between any two vertices of the graph $G$ is $\k$-vertex and $\l$-edge independent.
+If these vertices belong to the same complete subgraph $K_{d+1}$ then the condition holds from the statement~\ref{st:kdp1}.
+If considered vertices belong to the different complete subgraphs $K_{d+1}$ then let's consider following paths: first vertex, any marked vertex from the same subgraph, adjacent marked vertex from the second subgraph and the second vertex.
 It is easy to see that they are vertex and edge independent and the number of paths equals to $\k$ and $\l$ for vertex and edge independence respectively.